scandycuz/flex-project/readme.md

 ## Screenshots

-Options page to add and remove blocked hosts, with the pop-up dropdown in upper right corner:
+Options page to add and remove blocked hosts, and the extension pop-up in upper right corner:

 ![screenshot](assets/options-and-popup.jpg)

-Interactive element to end the timer early:
+Interactive input sequence to end the timer early:

 ![screenshot](assets/end-timer-early.jpg)